syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Check-for-Updates.md

 ---
 layout: post
 title: Check for Updates | Wpf | Syncfusion
-description: Syncfusion Check for Updates provides Extensions to update most recent version of the Essential Studio release.
+description: Syncfusion Check for Updates provides Extensions to update most recent version of the Essential Studio® release.
 platform: wpf
 control: Visual Studio Extensions
 documentation: ug
 ---

-# Check for Updates in Syncfusion Essential WPF
+# Check for Updates in Syncfusion® Essential WPF

-Syncfusion provides Extensions to update the most recent version of the Essential Studio release.
+Syncfusion® provides Extensions to update the most recent version of the Essential Studio® release.
 Installing the most recent version ensures that you always have the most up-to-date features, fixes, and improvements.

-I> The Syncfusion Check for updates is available from v17.1.0.32.
+I> The Syncfusion® Check for updates is available from v17.1.0.32.

 You can check the availability of updates in Visual Studio and then install the update version if required.